mopenhauer/dash-docs/app/docs/dashathon.md

 #### Edit Button

-The “Edit Metadata” button was moved to the top of a series of buttons on the item submission landing page.
+The "Edit Metadata" button was moved to the top of a series of buttons on the item submission landing page.
 This is the most frequently used button on the landing page, and moving it to the top of the series allows staff to access the button without having to scroll down the page.

 #### Citation